Pediatric Heart Murmur

 Heart murmurs become more worrisome when a child also has structural heart problems or certain infections known to cause heart damage, such as endocarditis and Rheumatic fever.
 In these cases, an abnormal heart murmur is often the first noticeable symptom of a more serious heart condition.

-What are the signs and symptoms of Pediatric Heart Murmur?
+What are the signs and symptoms of a Pediatric Heart Murmur?

 If your child has innocent heart murmurs, he or she will not experience any symptoms.
 The extra sounds may come and go, but your child will eventually outgrow them.